domdomegg/gcp-github-secrets/README.md

 ## The solution

-This repo contains a bash script that sets up:
-- GCP Workload Identity Federation for GitHub Actions
+This repo contains a bash script that sets up GCP Workload Identity Federation for GitHub Actions, granting your repos direct access to Secret Manager (no service account needed).
-- A service account with Secret Manager access

 Once deployed, your workflows authenticate via OIDC (no static secrets), and you only need to rotate the actual token in one place (GCP Secret Manager).